 At Balshaw Lane, we see Reading as crucial for every child's progress across the curriculum.
 We constantly look for ways to develop the children's reading skills and their exposure to high quality texts in different subjects.
 We want the children to feel confident to understand, interpret and enjoy a wide variety of genres as they mature, in preparation for high school and adulthood.
 Reading is key to their future progress and achievement.

-EYFS and KS1 mainly use the Oxford Reading Tree to support reading in school.
-We also use reading books from the Read Write Inc scheme which are phonetically based.
-These are supplemented with other teaching resources where appropriate.
+EYFS and KS1 mainly use Read Write Inc books to support reading because these match the children's phonics progress and are phonetically decodable.
+We also use reading books from the Oxford Reading Tree scheme as supplementary sharing books.
+We supplement with other teaching resources where appropriate.